rabarton1988/DATA4380/README.md

 * For the initial setup, the signal events only include the Hplus200 mass point and the background events only includes DiBoson.
 * The required 4-momenta vectors for the LBN layer were produced by converting the PtEtaPhiE vectors to EPxPyPz vectors in ROOT using the LBN_Vector_Conversion.py script.

-#### Data Visualization

-Show a few visualization of the data and say a few words about what you see.

 ### Problem Formulation

 * Define:
   * Models:
     * HPANA model:
       - Sequential model with Dense and Dropout layers
     * LBN model:
       - Same as HPANA, but with the addition of the LBN layer.
   * Loss: binary_crossentropy
   * Optimizer: adam
   * Hyperparameters: The LBN contains the M hyperparameters.
 This should be selected for the number of intermediate particles and rest frames.